NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          Otherwise defaults to the number of bedrooms plus one per Manual J.
          Each occupant produces an additional 230 Btu/hr sensible load and 200 Btu/hr latent load.
   .. [#] InfiltrationMethod choices are "default infiltration table" or "blower door".
-  .. [#] If InfiltrationMethod not provided, defaults based on the current inputs in HPXML, if :ref:`infil_ach_cfm`, :ref:`infil_natural_ach_cfm`, or :ref:`infil_ela` inputs are provided,
+  .. [#] If InfiltrationMethod not provided, defaults based on the current inputs in HPXML.
-         defaults to "blower door", otherwise if :ref:`infil_leakiness_description` is provided, defaults to "default infiltration table".
-When both are provided, defaults to "blower door".
+         If :ref:`infil_leakiness_description` is the only air leakage type specified, defaults to "default infiltration table"; otherwise defaults to "blower door".

 .. _shadingcontrol: